-The SSAT is a timed, multiple choice test for students in grades 3 through 11 and is administered on three levels:
+The SSAT is designed for students in grades 3 through 11 and is administered on three levels:

 Types of SSAT Administrations

-- SSAT “Standard Test”—A Standard test is a group administration held at many sites worldwide on 8 Saturdays each year (see Test Calendar).
+- SSAT “Standard Test”- A Standard test is a group administration held at many sites worldwide on designated Saturdays each year (see Test Calendar).

 Standard Test (also known as Standard International Test) A Standard test is a group administration held at many sites worldwide on 8 Saturdays each year (see Test Calendar).
 You may take a standard test as often as you like, up to 8 times per year.
 You may register online until the Wednesday prior to the test date subject to availability.
 Additional fees apply for registrations created after regular registration closes.